Code Benchmarks Should Prioritize Rigor, Reliability, and Reproducibility: Statistics of studied benchmarks

 \subsection{Statistics about Evaluation}

 \textbf{\textit{Studied LLMs}}.
 We summarize the number of LLMs that have been evaluated in each benchmark evaluation.
-Among the 274 benchmarks, 183 of them are evaluated over LLMs, so we show the statistics over them.
-As shown in Figure~\ref{fig:llm-test}, over 34\% of the benchmarks were evaluated on fewer than 3 LLMs, with 11.48\% benchmarks only evaluated on one LLM.
-Such evaluation results can hardly be generalized to other LLMs.
-Furthermore, \textbf{\textit{more than half of the benchmarks studied fewer than 6 LLMs}} (51\% = (21 +22 + 20 + 4 + 12+15)/183).
+Among the 672 benchmarks, 585 of them are evaluated over LLMs, so we show the statistics over them.
+As shown in Figure~\ref{fig:llm-test}, most benchmarks were evaluated against six LLMs (10.0\% = 59 / 585), followed by three LLMs.

+A positive trend also emerges when examining the year-by-year distribution (Figure~\ref{fig:llm-testPerYear}).
+In 2024, 39.5\% of benchmarks were evaluated against fewer than five LLMs, whereas in 2025, 64.2\% of benchmarks (36.7\% + 27.5\%) were evaluated against 5–20 models.
+This shift indicates that benchmark studies are increasingly aiming for more comprehensive and generalizable evaluations.
+However, it also introduces substantially higher computational and financial costs, highlighting the trade-off between evaluation rigor and resource efficiency.

 Additionally, we listed the top-10 LLMs by the number of code-related benchmarks they have been evaluated, as shown in Figure~\ref{fig:llm-rank}.
-GPT series leads significantly with 116 benchmarks, suggesting its widespread adoption and possibly its versatility or superior performance in handling code-related tasks.
-The rest, including CodeLlama, StarCoder, CodeGen, and others, show varying degrees of involvement, with numbers ranging from 60 down to 24 benchmarks for Claude.
+GPT series leads significantly with 446 benchmarks, suggesting its widespread adoption and possibly its versatility or superior performance in handling code-related tasks.
+The rest, including DeepSeek, Qwen, and others, show varying degrees of involvement, with numbers ranging from 269 down to 64 benchmarks for Claude.
 This figure may provide a reference for choosing which model to evaluate.
-In addition, it is worth mentioning that different LLMs should be considered considering different coding tasks.
+In addition, it is worth mentioning that different LLMs should be considered for different coding tasks.

 \textbf{\textit{Experiment Environments.}} The experimental environment (such as the operating system and hardware) is important for the reproduction of the experiment.
 However, Figure~\ref{fig:os} and Figure~\ref{fig:device} highlight a significant gap.
-A mere 27.4\% of benchmarks document the devices used in their experiments, leaving a substantial 72.6\% that do not.
-The situation appears even more dire when considering os, with only 3.6\% of benchmarks documenting the OS used, while a staggering 96.4\% neglect to record this information.
+Only 24.6\% of benchmarks document the devices used in their experiments, leaving a substantial 75.4\% that do not.
+The situation appears even more dire when considering os, with only 6.3\% of benchmarks documenting the OS used, while a staggering 93.7\% neglect to record this information.